HayWiir/walmart-theater-seating/README.md

 - `test.py`: Unit test file.
 Can be executed using pytest.

 Input Format:
-- Input is read from an `input.txt` file placed in root of repo directory.
+- Input is read from an input file placed in root of repo directory.
 - There can be multiple requests in each file.
 Each request on a newline.
 - Requests are of the format {Request ID} {Number of Tickets requested}.
 For e.g. `R001 4`

 Output Format:
 - Output is written to `output.txt` created in the root of repo directory.
+The full path is returned on the terminal.
 - Output is of the format {Request ID} {Reserved Tickets}.
 For e.g. `R001 F1,F2,F3,F4`

 How to run:
-- General Execution: `python3 main.py` (Make sure `input.txt` exists)
+- General Execution: `python3 main.py /path/to/input` (Make sure `input.txt` exists)
 - Tests: `python3 -m pytest test.py`